 According to ‘Engage Saugeen Shores‘ site, the purpose of the proposed Community Planning Permit (CPP) By-law (or Development Permit), is to create a set of development regulations for Port Elgin and Southampton Downtowns that would align with the vision of the Official Plan, support mixed-use development, and help to address housing needs.

-Many residents in Southampton have expressed concerns that the “character and historic buildings and residences of the community’s downtown core area” may be changed with little to no public oversight.
+Many residents in Southampton have expressed concerns that the “… character and historic buildings and residences of the community’s downtown core area” may be changed with little to no public oversight.

 Under provincial regulations however, a community planning permit by-law is required before the Community Planning Permit System (CPPS) can be implemented.
 “After a community planning permit by-law is passed, privately-initiated applications to amend the community planning permit by-law are not permitted for five years, unless the municipality passes a resolution to allow these applications to proceed.”

-It also “… authorizes municipalities to be able to appoint employees to carry out the duties required under the development permit system and delegates to them the powers necessary to carry out these duties”.
+The CPP also “… authorizes municipalities to be able to appoint employees to carry out the duties required under the development permit system and delegates to them the powers necessary to carry out these duties”.

 “I am very worried about this,” said one resident who wished to remain anonymous.
 “It is taking away Council’s authority and handing it over to staff, which in turn takes away the public’s ability and right to be heard at Council about any proposed development.”